 \section{Related Work}

-\keypoint{CNN Architectures for Person Re-ID} The CNN models used in most existing deep re-ID methods~\cite{sun2018beyond,chang2018multi,li2018harmonious,si2018dual,hou2019interaction} are based on the network architectures originally designed for generic object categorisation problems, such as ImageNet~\cite{deng2009imagenet}.
-These architectures are intrinsically limited for an instance recognition problem in re-ID.
+\keypoint{CNN Architectures for Person Re-ID} Most existing deep re-ID methods~\cite{sun2018beyond,chang2018multi,li2018harmonious,si2018dual,hou2019interaction} adopt CNN architectures that are originally designed for generic object classification problems, especially those ImageNet-winning models~\cite{he2016deep,szegedy2015going,huang2017densely}.
+These architectures are intrinsically limited for instance recognition in re-ID.
 Modifications are thus made to tackle problems specific to re-ID, such as misalignment~\cite{wei2017glad,fu2019horizontal} and pose variations~\cite{hou2019interaction,shen2018end}.
 As persons usually stand upright, \cite{sun2018beyond,wang2018learning,fu2019horizontal} partition feature maps horizontally and inject parallel supervision signals to each stripe in order to enhance the learning of part-level features.
 Attention mechanisms are designed in~\cite{si2018dual,song2018mask,li2018harmonious} to focus feature learning on the foreground image regions.
-In \cite{zhao2017spindle,su2017pose,xu2018attention,suh2018part,tian2018eliminating,zhang2019densely}, body part specific CNNs are learned by means of off-the-shelf pose detectors.
-In \cite{li2017person,li2017learning,zhao2017deeply}, CNNs are branched to learn representations from global and local image regions.
-Considering that low-level visual cues such as colour are relevant for re-ID, \cite{yu2017devil,chang2018multi,liu2017hydraplus,wang2018resource} combine multi-level features extracted at different CNN layers.
+In~\cite{zhao2017spindle,su2017pose,xu2018attention,suh2018part,tian2018eliminating,zhang2019densely}, body part specific CNNs are learned by means of off-the-shelf pose detectors.
+In~\cite{li2017person,li2017learning,zhao2017deeply}, CNNs are branched to learn representations from global and local image regions.
+Since low-level visual cues such as colour are relevant for re-ID, \cite{yu2017devil,chang2018multi,liu2017hydraplus,wang2018resource} combine multi-level features extracted at different CNN layers.
 However, none of the existing re-ID networks can learn multi-scale features \emph{explicitly} at each CNN layer as in our OSNet.
 Unlike OSNet, they typically rely on external pose models and/or hand-pick some layers for multi-scale learning.
-Moreover, the ability to learn heterogeneous-scale features representing the mixture of different scales is missing.
+Moreover, the ability to learn heterogeneous-scale features representing the mixture of different scales is also missing.